NBISweden/workshop-reproducible-research/docs/snakemake.md

 bowtie2 -x index_dir -U input_file > output_file 2> {log}
 ```

 Now rerun the whole workflow by using the `-F` flag.
 Do the logs contain what they should?
-Note how much easier it it to follow the progression of the workflow when the rules write to logs instead of to the terminal.
+Note how much easier it is to follow the progression of the workflow when the rules write to logs instead of to the terminal.
 If you run with `-D` (or `-S` for a simpler version) you will see that the summary table now also contains the log file for each of the files in the workflow.

 ### Marking files as temporary
 It's not uncommon that workflows contain temporary files that should be kept for some time and then deleted once they are no longer needed.
 A typical case could be that some operation generates a file, which is then compressed to save space or indexed to make searching faster.
 There is then no need to save the original output file.
 Take a look at the job graph for our workflow again.
 The output from `align_to_genome` is a bam file, which contains information about all the reads for a sample and where they map in the genome.
 For downstream processing we need this file to be sorted by genome coordinates.
 This is what the rule `sort_bam` is for.
 We therefore end up with both `intermediate/{sra_id}.bam` and `intermediate/{sra_id}.sorted.bam`.